mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

    :width: 800
    :alt: alternate text
    :align: center

+   Launch of a simulation on nuc3 from the ground station through an SSH.

 To exit the device you SSHed into, type the following in the terminal: